Douglas A-1 Skyraider: Losses

-The U.S. Air Force used the naval A-1 Skyraider for the first time in Vietnam.
+The US Air Force used the naval A-1 Skyraider for the first time in Vietnam.
 As the Vietnam War progressed, USAF A-1s were painted in camouflage, while USN A-1 Skyraiders were gray/white in color in contrast to the Korean War, when A-1s were painted dark blue.

-In October 1965, to highlight the dropping of the six millionth pound of ordnance, Commander Clarence J. Stoddard of VA-25, flying an A-1H, dropped a special, one-time-only object in addition to his other munitions – a toilet.
+After November 1972, all A-1s in US service in Southeast Asia were transferred to the RVNAF.
+The Skyraider in Vietnam pioneered the concept of tough, survivable aircraft with long loiter times and large ordnance loads.
+The USAF lost 191 Skyraiders in Southeast Asia, 150 of these in combat.
+Of the combined total of 256 lost A-1s, five were shot down by surface-to-air missiles (SAMs), and three were shot down in air-to-air combat; the rest were shot down by anti-aircraft artillery.